 The mechanism for programming station text into the black boxes is different for the PM5644.
 On the PM5544 this was done by soldering a matrix of wire links onto a card installed into the unit.

-On these units it has to be done by programming a pattern of the text into the four luminance EPROMs.
+On these units it has to be done with either the PM8546 logo generator or programming a pattern of the text into the four luminance EPROMs.
 The advantage is that significantly higher resolution text and graphics are possible than on the PM55xx series where text typically appears quite “blocky”.

 I’ve partially reverse engineered this unit.
 There’s a project on GitHub which generates the above image from the pattern ROMs.

 Hidden underneath the front panel are a few buttons.
 I pressed them all in various combinations to see what they did.
 I turns out there are a couple of options for the appearance of the pattern:

 This version of the PM5644 cannot generate the actual clock.
 The DACs are only connected to the EPROMs which means moving pattern elements are not possible.
 This has to be done by a separate teletext generator.